“The personal-data privacy war is long over, and you lost.”

 The Threat from Corporations

-Large American corporations are in a political situation where they can limit their workers or customers liberties, and the federal government has often encouraged this development.
+Large American corporations are in a political situation where they can limit the liberties of their workers or customers, and the federal government has often encouraged this development.
 Consider these examples:

-Neo-feudalism—Almost all people below retirement age are dependent on work wages.
+Neo-feudalism—Almost all people below retirement age are dependent on wages from work they do for companies.
 Most of them are only one or two paychecks away from financial ruin.
-(9) Most working-age people are dependent on their job—or their spouse or parent’s job—for health insurance.
-America’s economy is characterized by regional booms and busts, and many locations around the country have become, in journalist Chris Hedges’ memorable phrase, sacrifice zones for America’s brand of exploitative capitalism—places where the project of endless exploitation of natural resources and human labor manifests itself in the form of agricultural fields where laborers endure near slave-like conditions to produce cheap food for American tables, fulfillment centers crammed with low-wage workers and robots process cheap goods for American front porches, and abandoned industrial centers where jobs disappeared over the horizon to places with lower wages and fewer regulations.
-(10)
+(10) Most working-age people are dependent on their job—or their spouse or parent’s job—for health insurance.
+America’s economy is characterized by regional booms and busts, and many locations around the country have become, in journalist Chris Hedges’ memorable phrase, sacrifice zones for America’s brand of exploitative capitalism—places where the project of endless exploitation of natural resources and human labor manifests itself in the form of agricultural fields where laborers endure near slave-like conditions to produce cheap food for American tables, fulfillment centers where low-wage workers and robots process cheap goods for American front porches, and abandoned industrial centers where jobs disappeared over the horizon to places with lower wages and fewer regulations.
+(11)

 - Ian Bogost, “Welcome to the Age of Privacy Nihilism,” The Atlantic.
 August 23, 2018.